dgoldsb/synergy-jointpdf/README.md

 # General notes/questions for the paper

+* In tex: nudge (noise) is addition of two normal distributions (after all)
+* Expand the model to include complex triggers, such as the combination of smoke and seeing birds flying in one direction: do these triggers result in synergy if they are trained into the network? (see email Rick on his original research proposal)
 * Discuss the difficulty of finding a good optimizer, too quickly changing cost space when I resample every time, KNN problems
 * In tex: plot drawn in meeting with Quax on relationship memory, nudge resilience and synergy
 * In tex: cycle is highly synergetic, the continuous version of the X-OR; make this case in my paper, first explain X-OR, then why a cycle is similar